CharlesIrvineKC/mozart/guides/first_process_execution.md

     }
 ```

 The process model definition is pretty simple.
-It uses two Mozart structures: `Mozart.Task.Script` and `Mozart.Data.ProcessModel`.
+It uses two Mozart structures: `Mozart.Task.Service` and `Mozart.Data.ProcessModel`.
 The name of the process model is **:process_with_single_service_task**.
 It has just one service task which is named **:service_task**, and this task is the **initial_task** that will be opened upon upon process execution.
 The service task does not specify a next task so the process will complete after this task is completed.

 ## Load the Process Model into repository